nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 5. Enter your new password in the first text field.
 6. Enter again your new password in the second text field.
 7. Press the option "Send".

+##### c. <i>**Change Phone Number**</i>
+1. Go to Profile.
+2. Select the "Edit" option from the "Phone Number" section, then a text field unfolds and options "Send" and "Cancel" are displayed.
+3. Enter the phone number you want to save.
+4. Click in the "Submit" button to save your changes, then a message is displayed notifying that the change was made.
+5. Press the "OK" button, then the message disappears and your current phone number is displayed.

+##### d. <i>See Kardex</i>
+1. Go to Profile.
+2. At the bottom left of the overview of your profile, there is a link called "See Kardex", which will take you to the Kardex View.
+3. In view of Kardex personal information is as follows:

+a.
+From: Start date from vacations taken.
+b. to: End data from vacations taken.
+c.
+Vacation: Total of Days taken.
+d.
+Company hours: Hours in debt from the employee to the company.
+e.
+Employee hours: Registration hours for the employee for work performed in the company outside working hours.
+f.
+Delays: History of delays in a given period of time.
+g.
+Type: Shows the main reason for registration(for holidays, delays, etc).
+h.
+Comment: Displays the comment made in the recording of information.
+i.
+General Information: This section shows the following:
+- Vacation days that correspond to the employee for years of service in the company.
+- Vacations available.
+- Vacation days taken.
+- The number of hours accumulated in favor of the employee.
+- The cumulative number of hours that the employee owes the company.
+- Delays accumulated.